Chicago DUI Accident Attorney

 If you’re unsure what your options are after a car accident involving a drunk driver, give us a call today.
-Our Chicago DUI injury attorneys have the knowledge and experience it takes to look over your case and give you sound legal advice about your best course of action.
+Our Chicago DUI injury lawyers have the knowledge and experience it takes to look over your case and give you sound legal advice about your best course of action.
 Our lawyers are dedicated to helping the victims of negligence and carelessness seek compensation for their medical costs and lost wages resulting from their accidents.
 Let Leonard Law Group see how it can help you and your family.